Warehouse Slotting Guide

 Be sure to take the time to plan before moving items around to avoid misplacing important inventory or causing any confusion that may cause picking delays.

-Depending on the size of your warehouse, reorganizing inventory to make room for more can take some time, but it can save money and headache in the long run.
-Going through and reorganizing all the inventory can lead to major benefits including more storage space, more productive picking, and lower carrying costs.
+Depending on the size of your warehouse, reorganising inventory to make room for more can take some time, but it can save money and headache in the long run.
+Going through and reorganising all the inventory can lead to major benefits including more storage space, more productive picking, and lower carrying costs.

 2. Convince your warehouse to slot